ettoreciarcia/personal-website-hugo/content/publication/22-kubestronaut/index.md

 {{% callout note %}}
 Talking about certifications in this field is always very divisive.
 So, let me start with a premise: certifications do not make someone a guru.
 I know highly skilled people who don’t have a single certification, and people who don’t even know how to write in a terminal who have many certifications.

+I wrote this article in July 2024, so please check if the certification study topics have changed in the meantime.

+If this article was helpful and you have already scheduled your exam, you can send me your killer.sh session so I can add it to the material in this article, it might be useful to someone.

 {{% /callout %}}